SeanMcKeen/Decrapify/README.md

-# Decrapify
+# Decrapify (Personal)
-Powershell script to remove bloatware from a device
+Powershell script to remove bloatware from a device including McAfee and some useless manufacturer software